Abibatu Dreams of Becoming a Nurse

 Due to the well's unreliability, students spend much of their day looking for and collecting water from other places.
 Some students collect water on their way to school, making them late for the general assembly in the morning.
 Most leave in the middle of the day during lunchtime to collect water.
 However, some students get up and walk out in the middle of class because they can't stand their thirst any longer.
 During all of these times, they should be in class learning, but water is an essential need, and without it, that is impossible.

 When students go in search of water mid-day, they have two community sources they can visit.
-The first is a hand-dug well with a pump at a nearby primary school, but as you can imagine, it faces the same seasonality challenges, especially with two schools full of thirsty children relying on it.
+The first is a protected dug well with a pump at a nearby primary school, but as you can imagine, it faces the same seasonality challenges, especially with two schools full of thirsty children relying on it.
 When that source is dry or too overcrowded, students visit a dug well at a local community health post that is further away.

 Both of these sources are overburdened by the amount of people relying on them.
 This leads to long wait times and frequent breakdowns.
 And sadly, all of that is for water that is questionable in quality since the water is not protected, as evidenced by many cases of waterborne illnesses.